paulaarrr/paulaarrr/README.md

-✨ Building and investing in ventures that disrupt services across Southeast Asia. ✨
+✨ Building and investing in ventures that disrupt services in Southeast Asia. ✨

 <!---
 paulaarrr/paulaarrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.